SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/addition-use-case-5.md

-## addition Use Case 5 Produce the population of a district.
+## Addition Use Case 5 Produce the population of a district.

 ## CHARACTERISTIC INFORMATION